hugeandbulk/laws/README.md

 State professional practice laws and hospital by-laws determine which licensed professionals can administer anesthesia.

 A by-law (bye-law, by(e)law, by(e) law), or as it is most commonly known in the United States bylaws, is a set of rules or law established by an organization or community so as to regulate itself, as allowed or provided for by some higher authority.
 The higher authority, generally a legislature or some other government body, establishes the degree of control that the by-laws may exercise.
 By-laws may be established by entities such as a business corporation, a neighbourhood association, or depending on the jurisdiction, a municipality.

+### Organizational by-laws

+Corporate and organizational by-laws regulate only the organization to which they apply and are generally concerned with the operation of the organization, setting out the form, manner or procedure in which a company or organisation should be run.
+Corporate by-laws are drafted by a corporation's founders or directors under the authority of its charter or articles of incorporation.